cheminfo/nmrium-docs/docs/50_teaching/50_teaching.md

 :::

-Github has provided a basic structure for the exercise.
+GitHub has provided a basic structure for the exercise.

 You may then change all the files and folders (except the .github folder required to build the series).
 You have the possibility to group exercises in folders or have them directly at the first level.